Ishrat Jahan encounter killing: The people killed in the incident

 Zeeshan Johar (variously spelt Jisan Johar, Jishan Johar), also known as Abdul Ghani or Janbaaz, belonged to Gujranwala in Pakistan.
-Johar was said to have been caught in a trespassing case in Srinagar in 2003 with Amjad.
+Johar had reportedly been arrested in a trespassing case in Srinagar in 2003, along with Amjad.
 No one claimed the bodies of Amjad and Zeeshan after their death.
-An identity card with a Pakistan address was reportedly recovered from Zeeshan's body.
+An identity card with a Pakistan address was reportedly recovered from Zeeshan Johar's body.
 However, a later report by the metropolitan magistrate SP Tamang stated that identity cards were forged by the police and the two men were Indian citizens.